jennaherdman/student-tutorials/Richard/github-for-linguists-tutorial.md

 #Github Tutorial for Linguists

 Hello (applied) linguists!
-In an effort to colloborate and share your work, I have created this mini-tutorial for you to make use of a poowerful tool that will:
+In an effort to colloborate and share your work, I have created this mini-tutorial for you to make use of a powerful tool that will:
 * keep track of changes you make so you can go back to an earlier version
 * prevent the need for buying software products \(even MS Office\)
 * share your research easily with others